bodote/cheatsheets/java_junit5.md

 }
 ```

-This approach requires your service to allow injecting a logger, which might not align with typical logging practices.
+**However:** This approach requires your service to allow injecting a logger, which might not align with typical logging practices.

 ### filter logmessages in a test case